Intimate Partner Violence and Elder Abuse: The Basics

 afraid to return home,

-drastic behavioral changes in presence of intimate partner,
+drastic behavioral changes in the presence of an intimate partner,

 victim appears embarrassed, vague, anxious, or depressed,